Overview

 - If you are using Onfido Studio, this is configured within a Document Capture task, documented in the Studio Product Guide

-- Otherwise, for Onfido Classic you can set this globally in your Dashboard (recommended), or hard code it into your SDK integration.
+- Otherwise, the recommended approach is to apply this configuration globally in your Dashboard under Accounts \ Supported Documents, or hard code it into your SDK integration.
 Both of these options are documented below.

 Country and document type selection by Dashboard